 On the other hand, companies that promote leadership and productivity, and place emphasis on employee development is the type of environment we all strive to be a part of.
-These types of companies typically have a well-developed company culture.
+These types of companies typically have a diverse and well-developed company culture.

 Businesses with a positive company culture are more likely to succeed and have a higher retention rate because they invest in their employees.